jtortorelli/biblios/ot/daniel/chapter2.md

 ### The Fourth Empire

 The fourth world empire is represented by legs of iron.
 Iron is not a precious metal, but is frequently used in Scripture to allude to strength, especially ruthless strength, and as a metal against which other materials are broken.
 This refers to the Roman Empire.
-Just as the fourth empire consists of two wholly separate legs, so the Roman Empire was split in two: the Western Empire headquartered in Rome, and the Eastern Empire in Byzantine (later Constantinople, then Istanbul).
+Just as the fourth empire consists of two wholly separate legs, so the Roman Empire was split in two: the Western Empire headquartered in Rome, and the Eastern Empire in Byzantium (later Constantinople, then Istanbul).

 #### The Empire Divided and Mixed

 Curiously the fourth empire is split into two distinct "sections."
 The legs are wholly iron, but the feet are of iron mixed with clay; they retain some of the strength, but they are weak, as well.

 In another curious turn of phrase, Daniel says that "they," that is the fourth empire, "shall mingle themselves with the seed of men."
-This would seem to imply that in this latter phase, the fourth empire includes some which would not be considered "seed of men."
+This would seem to imply that in this latter phase, the fourth empire includes some which would not be considered "the seed of men."
 It's possible this is an allusion to the return of the strange, supernatural beings known as the "Nephilim" (Genesis 6 and elsewhere).

-In terms of real world empires, this would mean that the Roman Empire will reform itself, but will not be as strong as it once was.
+In terms of real world empires, since the Roman Empire is no longer around, but it's in power when it's struck by the stone cut without hands, this would mean that the Roman Empire will reform itself, but will not be as strong as it once was.
 We consider this to be Rome because, unlike the previous world empires, Rome was never conquered; it was split into smaller "sub-empires."
 The first phase of Rome is past, while this second phase is yet future.

+Incidentally, this is why many prophecy buffs got excited when the European Union was formed; they saw it as a first step to resurrecting the Roman Empire.

 #### Many Kings